 Their day finished at Hounslow West - before the extension out to Heathrow had been built.

 Colin's website is here, and they took just ONE photo of themselves on the day at Mill HIll East.

 287 out of 287 Stations in 19 hours, 25 minutes

 The finished at 1am at Upminster (having started at Ongar at 6am) with the benefit of the District Line controller holding the last train for them at Monument as they changed from Bank.

-Many people see Robert Robinson (below), as the 'Master' of the challenge, but the first consistent challenger and the person who some see as the real master of it all is Colm Mulvaney.
-Who worked for London Transport at the time on the Central Line.
+Many people see Robert Robinson (below), as the 'Master' of the challenge, but the first consistent challenger and the person who some see as the real 'Guru' of the network Colm Mulvaney, who worked for London Transport at the time on the Central Line.

 Colm made his challenges in the mid to late 1970's, and had at least one official record-breaking attempt in 1981 at the time when the Piccadilly line used to end at Hounslow West.